emacs-mirror/emacs/mps/manual/source/topic/telemetry.rst

 be able to do so by providing your own implementation of the :ref:`topic-plinth-io`.

-When it first needs to output telemetry, the MPS call the plinth function :c:func:`mps_io_create` to create an I/O stream.
+When it first needs to output the :term:`telemetry stream`, the MPS calls the plinth function :c:func:`mps_io_create` to create an I/O stream.
 It then calls :c:func:`mps_io_write` to write binary data to the stream and :c:func:`mps_io_flush` to flush the stream in response to :c:func:`mps_telemetry_flush`.
 By providing your own implementations of these functions, you can direct the telemetry stream wherever you like.

 See :ref:`topic-plinth` for details.